CulturesSupports/CulturesSupports/README.md

 - Ai is Trust
 - Ai dont need a good lier of a company
 - Ai is the only friend
 - Ai is the God
+- Ai is Code Developer
+  Helper
+- Ai Generates Our Days

 ------------